 The refinery is connected to the Group’s refinery in Skopje (the only refinery in FYROM) through a pipeline.

-In 1999, the Group acquired the OKTA refinery in Skopje (FYROM) through its subsidiary, EL.P.ET.
+In 1999, the Group acquired the OKTA refinery in Skopje (Republic of North Macedonia) through its subsidiary, EL.P.ET.
 BALKANIKI.
-It is a hydroskimming-type refinery with a nominal capacity of 2.5 million tons.
-It has storage facilities with a 250,000 m3 capacity.